Modular Architectures and Entanglement Schemes for Error-Corrected Distributed Quantum Computation

 We consider the physical hardware parameter sets as described in our methods section.
 For each scheme, we have two sets of parameters: 1) the near-term parameters (NTP), which are based on experimental demonstrations and within the reach of present quantum technology, and 2) the future parameters (FP), where we boost some key parameters in the experiment.
 Three sets (Set-1, Set-2, and Set-3) of operational and coherence times are also considered, in the increasing order of the ratio between the coherence times and gate times (see the Methods section for details).
 We simulate a square toric surface code of code distance and number of time layers both equal to an even-number $d$, as shown in Fig.~\ref{fig:weight_4_architecture}(e).
 Since entanglement generation is probabilistic, we consider a maximum time allowed (GHZ cut-off time $t_\text{cut}$) for GHZ generation for each stabilizer measurement to maintain synchronicity of the error correction sub-rounds.

 The code thresholds are calculated for different physical error possibilities $p$, which account for both the gate and measurement errors, different coherence-time sets, and the NTP and FP scenarios.
 For each case, $t_\text{cut}$ was swept to find the highest threshold $p_\text{th}$ via a binary search.
 We report the optimized code threshold for each case using the weighted-growth version of the Union-Find decoder~\cite{Delfosse2021almostlineartime} is used to identify the qubit error.

-Based on the numerical investigation with different parameter sets, we, in general, required $P_\text{succ}^\text{link}> 10^{-4}$ and a GHZ fidelity of at least $99\%$, for a threshold $p_\text{th}$ to exist (see App.~\ref{app:threshold_details}).
+Based on the numerical investigation with different parameter sets, we, in general, required $P_\text{succ}^\text{link}> 10^{-4}$ and a GHZ fidelity above $99\%$, for a threshold $p_\text{th}$ to exist.
 Coherence and operational times of Set-1 also serve as the lower bound for the existence of a threshold.
-Together, these bounds give a rough guide for the necessary hardware performance.
+Together, these bounds give a rough guide to determine the necessary hardware requirements.